ccorbesier/treasure-hunt/README.md

 * [UX Recipe](http://uxrecipe.github.io/): "This project is a personal manifesto against the objectification of the term "UX".
 It's more than UI, it's more than a PSD file"

 ## Icons
+* [365 PSD](http://365psd.com/): "At the begining, 1 PSD/day during a year.
+Now, more than a million"
 * [Entypo](http://www.entypo.com/): "411 carefully crafted premium pictograms"
 * [Flaticon](http://www.flaticon.com/): "The largest database of free vector icons"
 * [Font Awesome](http://fortawesome.github.io/Font-Awesome/): "The iconic font and CSS toolkit"